yehez73/shuttle/README.md

 # REST API For Shuttle System

 [WIP]
-This project is an API built using Golang programming language with fiber framework.
+This project is an REST API built using Golang programming language and Fiber framework.

 ## Installation